The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 From the beginning, the Church has spoken plainly about what the Eucharist is.
 It is the Body and Blood of our Lord and Savior, Jesus Christ, the Son of the Heavenly Father, the Most High God.
 It is not symbolic.
 It is not a representation.
 It is not a reminder.
 It is our Lord Jesus Christ Himself, truly present and truly received by the faithful in the Eucharist.
 This confession has remained the immovable center of the Church’s life, even as the languages used to describe it have shifted through the centuries.

-Just as steady is the Church's refusal to tame this mystery or force it into something we can control.
-It has never sought an explanation for Christ's presence that would ultimately explain the mystery away.
+Just as steady is the Church’s refusal to tame this mystery or force it into something we can control.
+It has never sought an explanation for Christ’s presence that would ultimately explain the mystery away.
+The Cross is not an object to be taken apart and analyzed; to dissect the sacrifice is to lose the heart of the gift.
 Instead, the Church directs our gaze elsewhere, teaching us how to stand before what is given, how to receive it with reverence, and how to let our entire lives become a response to it.

 A single conviction anchors everything written in these pages.
 The Eucharist is the real presence of our Lord and Savior Jesus Christ; when the Church receives it, the faithful are not merely recalling a past event, but are drawn into the reality of the sacrifice itself.
 Because God is not bound by time, the self-offering of Christ is never sealed away in the past.
+Instead, the faithful encounter Christ in the fullness of His offering—a sacrifice that already holds the knowledge of every sin committed and every mercy bestowed.
 The Cross is finished, but it is never absent.
 The Church stands forever at its foot, and in that eternal moment of offering, the faithful are given the profound honor of receiving Him there.

 In the final chapters, we look at visible signs such as Eucharistic miracles and relics.
 We do not use these as tools of argument or absolute proof, for the Church has never treated them as such.
-Instead, we see them as quiet witnesses allowed by God — physical signs that direct our attention back to the central mystery held by the Universal Church from the beginning.
+Instead, we see them as quiet witnesses allowed by God, physical signs allowed by God that direct our attention back to the central mystery held by the Universal Church from the beginning.

 The Claim This Book Makes

 The Gospels themselves point toward the cosmic scope of the Cross.
 As recorded in the Gospel of Matthew, darkness fell over the land from the sixth hour until the ninth.
-The Crucifixion took place during Passover, at the full moon, when a natural eclipse is impossible.
-From the beginning, the Church has understood this not as an astronomical curiosity, but as a sign.
+This darkness was not a natural eclipse.
+The Crucifixion took place during Passover, at the full moon, when such an event is impossible.
+From the beginning, we have understood this not as an astronomical curiosity, but as a sign.
 Reality itself stood as a witness to what was taking place.
 The death of Christ was not a private execution or a local tragedy.
 It was a cosmic event.
+The order of creation responded because the Creator was offering Himself within it.
+Creation did not simply observe the Cross.
+It was forever changed by it.

 Before we can speak of the Cross or the Eucharist, we must first speak of God.
+This is not because God requires our explanation, but because we so often carry hidden assumptions about Him.
 Many of the struggles people have with the Eucharist do not actually stem from the mystery itself; instead, they grow from a quiet habit of imagining God as if He were bound by time in the same way we are.
 To better understand the Eucharist, we need to make sure we do not have God confined in a box in our minds, but instead understand He is bigger than any box, including a box made of time and space.

 We confess the eternal God, the living God, the God who is the Ancient of Days.
 Scripture does not present God as moving from moment to moment, waiting for events to unfold or reacting to what has already happened.
 God reveals Himself as “I AM.”
 Not as one who was, not as one who will be, but as the One who is.
 This is not a poetic title.
 It is a revelation of how God exists.